 Federal and State law requires that water is kept safe and uncontaminated with the help of functioning backflow systems.
 Delaying issues such as those to do with plumbing could be a major health and safety hazard for your own and other surrounding homes.
 Neglecting the annual testing and certification of your backflow prevention assembly can result in big problems, including a big fine.

 Time and general wear and tear mean that mechanisms and systems need to be maintained and regularly checked.
 Something that really cannot be left without the services of a licensed plumber is the backflow prevention assembly on your property.
 It is important to get it tested and certified correctly and to understand the procedure involved.
 Finding the right plumber for all of this will ensure that the process runs as smoothly and efficiently as possible.
-Companies such as Art Plumbing, AC & Electric can carry out the testing and certification of your backflow prevention assembly so that the water in your house is clean and safe.
+Companies such as Art Plumbing, Air Conditioning & Electric can carry out the testing and certification of your backflow prevention assembly so that the water in your house is clean and safe.

 So how does it work?